Cliffoney: Local business

 Cliffoney village is arranged around a cross-roads on the N15 with the church, community hall, public house and old RIC barracks each occupying a corner.
-There are several businesses located in the village, including a hair salon, two bars, Harrisons Bar & Restaurant and O'Donnell's both occupied since the 1800's, and a craft shop.
-There is one shop in the village, Cliffoney Gala, which underwent a refurbishment in September 2017.
+There are several businesses located in the village, including a hair salon, two bars and a craft shop.
+There is one shop in the village, a Gala outlet, which underwent a refurbishment in September 2017.